lumeland/lume.land/docs/overview/installation.md

 order: 1
 ---

-As Lume is run by Deno, read the
+As Lume is built with Deno, read the
 [Deno installation](https://docs.deno.com/runtime/manual#install-deno)
 instructions if you don't have it installed yet.